How do you get on the Today Show 4th hour with Kathie Lee & Hoda?

 HAVE A UNIQUE OR INTERESTING PRODUCT THAT THEIR VIEWING DEMOGRAPHIC WILL ENJOY

 Let's start at the most basic.
-Though press like Daily Candy requires that your product be virtually undiscovered (as we described here in How to Pitch Daily Candy), brand new and quirky/cute/different/unique all at the same time, the Today Show is a bit more lax on the "must be brand new" product requirements.
-That said, you still must be something that makes for good conversation and a good visual.
-You must also be something that their viewers could relate to and may be interested in.
+Your brand must be something that makes for good conversation and a good visual.
+Your product or service must also be something that their viewers could relate to and may be interested in.
 We've seen the Katie Lee & Hoda promote everything from a humanitarian fashion brand with t-shirts that donate a portion of their sales to Africa, to designer wallpaper, to a hidden wine pouch you can wear in your bra, to razors that dispense shaving cream upon contact with your legs.
 Some of our own Tin Shingle members including Hudson Henry Baking Co, Fretzels, Gemma Redux, Magnolia PR's client Right Bank Babies, and fashion expert Kathryn Finney have also found themselves on the program in the past couple years - so don't give up - it is an attainable goal!
 As you can see, they cover a large range of products and genres, but all have something special about them.

 It's often best to familiarize with not only the types of products a show covers, but how they cover them and what their show's "formula" or style is on a daily basis.
 To figure out the formula for the Today Show, check out their daily blog (a must in my opinion if you want to be on it - as you must KNOW what you are pitching).
 Not only will you figure out the formula, but because the producers are often the ones writing these blogs, you'll get to know who they are, what they like to cover and their style.